ngnk/706_w11/README.md

 # Quick Start Guide - PySpark Pipeline

 *Ensure Java is UTD (v17 and above)

-*Donwload dataset from link and keep in local directory within repository.
+*Download dataset from link and keep in local directory within repository.

-### Step 1: Install Dependencies
+### Step 1: Clone Repository and Install Dependencies

 ```bash
 # Clone or navigate to project directory